 We are the first step in the adoption process, helping to find people who could make good adopters.
-We work with the adoption agencies in our three local authorities who have many years' experience in placing children and approving and supporting adopters.
+We work with the adoption agencies in our two local authorities who have many years' experience in placing children and approving and supporting adopters.

-The three local authorities - Cumbria, Durham and Sunderland (via Together for Children) - have offices right across the North East and North West.
-Having a much larger geographical area to access means you will be able to hear about a much greater number of children.
+Durham and Sunderland (via Together for Children) - have offices right across the North East.

+This means you will be able to hear about a much greater number of children.

-Your enquiry form will be received by the relevant local authority, which has a full range of services available to support you seamlessly throughout the entire adoption process.
+Your enquiry form will be received by the relevant local authority, and both have a full range of services available to support you seamlessly throughout the entire adoption process.